 - Okay, that needs more of a description because this one doesn't do it justice: several members of the Scooby Gang are outside the school and surrounded by the Master's Mooks, when Cordelia suddenly shows up out of nowhere in her car and yells at them to get in.
 She then drives them to the (relatively) safe(r) library, where they prepare to be sieged by the vamps.
 Now, bear in mind that at this point, Cordelia wasn't really a part of the group, and didn't even really like any of them, but she did all this anyway.

-- To clarify a bit: The library is in the middle of the school and she drives INTO THE LIBRARY.
+- To clarify a bit: The library is in the middle of the school and she SMASHES THROUGH DOORS and stops right outside the library.

 - Also worth note, in "The Witch" Cordelia's driving teacher references her taking Driver's Ed repeatedly, and in "Out Of Mind, Out Of Sight" Cordelia herself mentions a time she ran over a biker.
 She is a terrible driver, but managed to get everyone in safely.

-- The Master killing Buffy twice.
+- The Master kills Buffy in "Prophecy Girl".
 Even if she came Back from the Dead it's an impressive accomplishment.

 - Darla pulling the guns on Buffy in "Angel".
 With just that trick she put herself in a situation of complete advantage on the one person supposed to be able to slay vampires with impunity and that had recently offed one much stronger than herself, and the only reason Buffy survived was that Angel staked Darla before she could kill her.